awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 A transit gateway attachment is both a source and a destination of packets\.
 You can attach the following resources to your transit gateway, if they are in the same Region as the transit gateway:
 + One or more VPCs
 + One or more VPN connections
++ One or more AWS Direct Connect gateways

 ## Availability Zones<a name="tgw-az-overview"></a>